josephharrisonbraze/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/integration.md

 Your web server must return a `Content-Type: application/javascript` when serving your Service Worker file.
 {% endalert %}

-### What if i can't register a service worker in the root directory?
+### What if I can't register a service worker in the root directory?

 By default, a Service Worker can only be used within the same directory it is registered in.
 For example, if your Service Worker file exists in `/assets/service-worker.js`, then it would only be possible to register it within `example.com/assets/*` or a subdirectory of the `assets` folder, but not on your homepage (`example.com/`).
 For this reason, it is recommended to host and register the Service Worker in the root directory (i.e. `https://example.com/service-worker.js`).